Risking Russia's ire, Georgia seeks closer ties with Europe

 Georgians say Russia has shown its intent towards their country by erecting wire fencing along the administrative boundaries of South Ossetia and Abkhazia, the two provinces controlled by Moscow but still part of Georgia.

 Even Ivanishvili has acknowledged dealing with Russia will be tough.
 "We can't change Russia.
 It would be better for us to change and work more on ourselves.
-We have to try to work with Russia, our neighbour, as it is," he told Reuters last week.
+We have to try to work with Russia, our neighbor, as it is," he told Reuters last week.

-Russia called before the election for Georgia to continue efforts to "normalise" relations - diplomatic ties have not been restored since the 2008 war - but commentaries by Russian experts and media have been largely hostile.
+Russia called before the election for Georgia to continue efforts to "normalize" relations - diplomatic ties have not been restored since the 2008 war - but commentaries by Russian experts and media have been largely hostile.

 Who will pull the strings in Tbilisi when Ivanishvili departs in the coming weeks remains unclear.

 As president, Margvelashvili takes on a role with reduced powers under Georgia's revamped constitution.